Show All Answers

 Applications are accepted year-round, and kept on file for one year.
 Applicants will be contacted when interviews are scheduled.

-If you wish to apply, complete the Application for Boards and Commissions and submit it to:City Clerk Office400 Grand Ave.South San Francisco, CA 94080
+If you wish to apply, complete the Board and Commissions application and submit it to:City Clerk Office400 Grand Ave.South San Francisco, CA 94080

 General requirements include: